Hair grows from the hair follicles. New hair cells, produced in the follicle, eventually die to then form the new scaly hair shaft.

 Hair is always in a constant growth of cycles the various phases of this cycle is anagen the hair growth phase catagen is the regressing phase and the third stage telogen is the resting phase.

 The actual time these phases last will vary from person to person.
-Different hair colouring and the follicle shape may affects the actual timings of these phases.
+Different hair colouring and the follicle shape may affect the actual timings of these phases.

 anagen phase, Two – Eight years Approx